 I met several other travelers at Selina Granada that evening.
 We all huddled by the pool and sipped tentatively on Toña beers, remaining calm but alert.

-Relocated to San Juan del Sur, an Alternate Universe
+Relocating to San Juan del Sur, an alternate universe

 The following morning, Selina instructed all folks with ongoing reservations to pack up.
 We were being moved to their sister property in San Juan del Sur on the coast.